Deformations of the connected sum of Gorenstein algebras: Pointed deformations

 \subsection{Prorepresentability}

 This subsection has an auxiliary character and is focused on the proreprehensibility of various good deformation functors.
 In Proposition \ref{pt-in-Y} we show that the Hilbert scheme of a point $\Hilb_1(Y)$ is naturally isomorphic to the negative spike of the scheme $Y$.
-Then we comment on prorepresentability of negative deformations of finite schemes in Lemma \ref{t0-fix}.
+Then we comment on prorepresentability of negative deformations of finite schemes in Lemma~\ref{t0-fix}.
 The main part of the section is a comparison of the Hilbert scheme of a point on a finite scheme $Y$ and the functor of negative pointed deformations of $Y$ in Corollary \ref{iso-pointed}.
 At the end we check the necessity of the assumptions in Lemma \ref{step1-tan}.
 0.2 cm

 Let us describe the functor of embedded deformations of a distinguished point in a scheme.
 This functor is a source of all "fractal" results known to the author. \begin{prop} The functor $\Def(*/Y)$ is isomorphic to $\Def^{<0}(*/Y)$ and both are prorepresented by the completed local ring at the distinguished point of $Y$.
-The tangent spaces of those functors are concentrated in $(-1)$ times the degrees of the minimal generators of the maximal ideal of $\O_Y$. \end{prop} \begin{proof} Let us take the exact sequence describing the pointed structure
+The tangent spaces of those functors are concentrated in $(-1)$ times the degrees of the minimal generators of the maximal ideal of $\O_Y$.